Are you a victim of silent treatment?

-How damaging is silent treatment?
+How damaging is the silent treatment?

 The silent treatment results in short-term relief, allowing a person to avoid an uncomfortable situation.
-However, the long term effects are incredibly detrimental to a relationship.
+However, the long-term effects are incredibly detrimental to a relationship.
 Instead of openly communicating about issues, many conflicts are swept under the rug unresolved.

 The perpetrator will excuse their actions by insisting it wasn’t a good time to talk or that silence was their way of remaining mature in the situation.
 When the victim presses the issue, the person will insist on discussing the problem at a later point.
 A victim of the silent treatment will come to find there is never a “good time to talk.”
 The person aims to delay the conversation to a point when the discussion no longer feels relevant or appropriate.

 This behavior promotes ineffective communication within a relationship.
 Over time, tension begins to build as the number of unresolved issues steadily increase.
-People hope that these issues will fade away completely over time, but instead they remain buried deep beneath the visible surface of the relationship.
+People hope that these issues will fade away completely over time, but instead, they remain buried deep beneath the visible surface of the relationship.